UA-112830647-1

 • Duffel or Rucksack bag: Big duffel bag/suitcase is necessary for non-trek items left at the hotel in Kathmandu)

-• Down Jacket: (Your own Down Jacket and sleeping bag is strongly recommended)
+• Down Jacket: (Your own Down Jacket and sleeping bag are strongly recommended)

 Head